jeromeetienne/threejs-inspector/README.md

   - typically ```window.scene = scene;```
 - press 'refresh' button to refresh the scene

+YES we are looking for a better way to do it :)

 ## How to install three.js inspector locally

 You can install the extensions directly from the chrome store